 New Town is a very small city located in the state of North Dakota.
 With a population of 2,521 people and two constituent neighborhoods, New Town is the 27th largest community in North Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Town is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, New Town isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Town are a mix of both white- and blue-collar jobs.
 Overall, New Town is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in New Town who work in office and administrative support (16.07%), food service (14.74%), and management occupations (10.49%).
+There are especially a lot of people living in New Town who work in office and administrative support (16.18%), management occupations (12.64%), and food service (9.30%).

-The education level of New Town citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.08% of adults 25 and older in New Town have a college degree.
+The education level of New Town citizens is a little higher than the average for US cities and towns: 21.40% of adults in New Town have at least a bachelor's degree.

-New Town is a very ethnically-diverse city.
+New Town is an extremely ethnically-diverse city.
 The people who call New Town home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Town residents report their race to be Native American, followed by White.
-Important ancestries of people in New Town include Norwegian, Irish, English, and French Canadian.
+Important ancestries of people in New Town include Norwegian, Irish, English, and Swedish.

 The most common language spoken in New Town is English.
 Other important languages spoken here include Native American languages and Spanish.